RicWainwright1/data_cleaning/README.md

 ```bash
 python create_batch_systemprompting.py
 ```
-Similar to before this create the file format that OpenAI needs to run the file.
+Similar to before this create the file format that OpenAI needs to run the file, you can adjust the model on row 114

 ## Step 5 - Submit the batch & kick off the batch job
 ```bash